mitranim/gtg/readme.md

 * Gtg is compatible with external watchers such as [Gow](https://github.com/mitranim/gow).

 * Gtg is much smaller and simpler.
-It adds only the absolute minimum of new concepts: one additional method for `context.Context`.
-Everything else is utility functions defined in terms of that.
+It adds very few concepts: a minor extension of the `context.Context` interface, and a few utility functions defined in terms of that.

 * Gtg is new and immature.